Senior Pastor of North Decatur

 Children and Family Minister

 Brittany Morgan serves North Decatur United Methodist Church as the Children and Family Minister.
-She is also working on her Masters in Divinity at Emory University’s Candler School of Theology.
+She is also working on her Masters of Divinity at Emory University’s Candler School of Theology.
 Brittany and her two daughters, Genevieve “Evie” and Amelia, and their two cats, Coco and Ms. Little LB, moved to Decatur from Mississippi in July 2018.
 Most of Brittany’s time is spent keeping up with her children, they love to take walks, go swimming, draw and watch Pokemon.
 In her spare time Brittany enjoys painting, crocheting, singing and playing her banjo.

 Tyler is United Methodist to his core, originating from both Illinois and Kansas.
 In June 2015, he graduated with a BA in Religious Studies from North Central College (Chicago, IL).
 During his undergrad years he also worked with Rockford Urban Ministries and Urban Village Church (Wicker Park).
 In May 2018, Tyler earned his Masters of Divinity degree from Emory University: Candler School of Theology.
 He is an avid hiker, a dedicated (though goes at his own pace) runner, and loves meeting for conversation over a cup of coffee.
-Reach out to him at email@example.com.